-A search of the Scottish Roads Works Commissioner's website (Map Search) has identified that no other roadworks are currently ongoing, or noted as being planned, on the trunk road at the same time as this scheme.
+A search of the Scottish Roads Works Commissioner's website (Map Search) has identified ongoing roadworks lying 210m east of the proposed works.
+These are rock slope remediation works programmed by BEAR Scotland.
+The rock slope works have been ongoing since May 2025 and will be completed before the start date of A830 East of Ranochan resurfacing.
+There are three other resurfacing schemes happening along the A830 in July and August, the duration of each ranging from between a few days to a maximum of two weeks.
+None of these will be happening at the same time at the A830 East of Ranochan scheme.
 Due to the nature of the proposed works, no cumulative effects are anticipated with any other developments in the vicinity.